Several VPN and proxy servers tout their ability to unblock Netflix or remove its geo-restrictions but, what’s best for you?

 Proxies work best for anonymous web browsing or for getting around some content restrictions.
 A proxy’s strong point is its ability to mask your IP or misdirect your IP, making it seem as if you are in a different geographic area than your actual location.

 A VPN client is stored on your computer or device.
 It creates a secure tunnel between you and the VPN server.
 Basically, it takes the place of your local ISP routing.
-A VPN also encrypts your connection and secures all the traffic traveling back and forth on your network.
+A VPN also encrypts your connection and secures all the traffic travelling back and forth on your network.
 Proxies can’t do this.
 Proxies only secure HTTP or SOCKS calls from your browser.

 A VPN is a phenomenal security tool if you want to connect to public Wi-Fi, like at a coffee shop.
 The VPN adds a second level of privacy, protecting you from nefarious individuals who may want to use the coffee shop’s network to steal your personal information.